DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-5/2.Incomplete_If-Case/Readme.md

 ### Code Analysis

-The Verilog source code clearly shows missing else conditions.
+- The Verilog source code clearly shows missing else conditions.

 ![Verilog code (incomp_if_2.v)](.Screenshots/code_incomp_if2.jpg)

 ---

 ### RTL Simulation

-We first ran an RTL simulation to observe the output behavior of the incomplete if statements.
+- We first ran an RTL simulation to observe the output behavior of the incomplete if statements.

 ![ RTL simulation result 2](.Screenshots/rtl_incomp_if2.jpg)

+- Here also the else condition is missing
+- inorder to work the above logic mentioned in the code, the `enable condition` of th3 `latch` will be `~(i0 + ~(i2))`.
+- This will leads to working of above logic , else the output y will latch into previous value.

 ---

 ### Synthesis printing statistics and Graphical View

-After synthesis, we observed that the synthesizer inferred latches to hold the output when conditions were not met.
+- After synthesis, we observed that the synthesizer inferred latches to hold the output when conditions were not met.

 ![printing_statistics](.Screenshots/ps_incomp_if2.jpg)

+- YEs, the printed stats also proved the prsence of latch.

 ![graphical view](.Screenshots/synth_incomp_if2.jpg)